huynonstop/my-note/CSS.md

 **Classes** — Can be reused on multiple elements within the document.
 Mainly for styling and targeting elements.

-## **Resetting**

-Resetting is meant to strip all default browser styling on elements.
-For e.g. `margin`s, `padding`s, `font-size`s of all elements are reset to be the same.
-You will have to redeclare styling for common typographic elements.

-## **Normalizing**

-Normalizing preserves useful default styles rather than "unstyling" everything.
-It also corrects bugs for common browser dependencies.

 ## Box model

 The CSS box model is a rectangular layout paradigm for HTML elements that consists of the following: